18520339/facebook-data-extraction/README.md

 1. Getting information of posts.
 2. Filtering comments.
-3. Not required sign in.
+3. Checking redirect
-4. Checking redirect
+4. Can be run with Incognito window.
-5. Running with Incognito window.
+5. Simplifying browser to minimize time complexity.
-6. Simplifying browser to minimize time complexity.
+6. Not required sign in to **prevent account locked by Facebook**
-7. Hiding IP address to prevent from banning by:
+7. Hiding IP address to **prevent from banning** by:
     -   Collecting proxies and filtering the slowest ones from:
         -   http://proxyfor.eu/geo.php
         -   http://free-proxy-list.net